YUGE DISAPPOINTMENT: Twitter Predicts Trump's Response To Streep's Speech

 Based on past performances, folks predicted everything from Trump’s response to the time he would probably tweet his message.

+Trump proved many right early Monday, tweeting that the acclaimed actor is ― you guessed it ― “over-rated.”

-Though Trump had not yet shared his reaction on Twitter, the president-elect responded to Streep’s speech in a brief telephone interview with The New York Times early Monday, calling the acclaimed actor a “Hillary lover.”
+In addition to his Twitter response, the president-elect made similar comments about the matter in a brief telephone interview with the New York Times, referring to Streep as a “Hillary lover.”

 Also on HuffPost

-Note: This post has been updated to include Trump’s Twitter response.